ForksTwo/ForksTwo/README.md

 Thats literally the purpose is to be careful what you say because we also bust players

 **Here are a few reasons why we quote (useless but whatever)**
 * In the OSC area there is someone in the main bush who mostly sits there everyday looking like they're doing nothing.
-But what they do is they eavesdrop on almost the entire area and copy paste them to quote them (I was a victim of their quoting once which inspired me to become the quoter outside of the bakery)
+But what they do is they eavesdrop on almost the entire area and copy paste them to quote them _(theyre green name with me dont mess with them)_
 * Two players that forever gave me online trauma.
 However I will not explain who they were and I want none of this to be immediately brought up to me unless I do
 * There are some cases when someone looks at a random player and then a moment later that random player becomes famous in pt (which kinda happened to me) so just in case someone gets popular I'll remind players what they used to be